-The sightseeing route then leads us to an ancient astronomical tower – a small stone structure from which you wouldn’t see any star in South Korea’s bright night sky today – to some more tumulus tombs, and to an old Confucian Temple near the Woljeonggyo bridge.
+The sightseeing route then leads us to an ancient astronomical tower.
+It is a small stone structure from which you wouldn’t see any star in South Korea’s bright night sky today.
+And further we walk to some more tumulus tombs, and to an old Confucian Temple near the Woljeonggyo bridge.
 This section is rather a relaxed countryside walk without amazing highlights.
-We cross the huge excavation site of the Wolseong Fortress – we cannot make out the trace of fortress buildings, but a bunch of Korean archaeologists we meet assure us that they are going to discover more foundations and figure out where the actual castle was.
+We cross the huge excavation site of the Wolseong Fortress.
+We cannot make out the trace of fortress buildings, but then we meet a bunch of Korean archaeologists.
+They assure us that they are going to discover more foundations and figure out where the actual castle was.
 They seem rather confident that there will be a reconstructed fortress here in a few more years.

 For some more visual stimulation we make a detour to Anapji, a garden around Wolji Pond.
 Between Lotus flowers and fields, a number of open pavilions (now called the Eastern Palace, or Donggung) are strewn around a meandering pond.
 This makes for a nice stroll garden and some good views, although we are, as often during our Korea trip, not sure how much of this is really old and original.

 The National Museum

 One of the highlights of our sightseeing day in Gyeongju is the National Museum at the edge of town.
 There’s much more to it than the golden crowns from the Royal tombs.
 Apart from a lot more golden grave goods and intricately decorated 5th century pottery, there are fantastic Buddhist statues.
 We also like the bird-shaped vessels from 3rd century burials.
 People used them in the funeral rites, and presumably the deceased then hoped to fly to heaven with them.

 Are the Gyeongju Historic Areas worth visiting?